R3tr0BoiDX/R3tr0BoiDX/README.md

-- 👋 Hi, I’m @R3tr0BoiDX, also known as Mirbro
+- 👋 Hi, I’m @R3tr0BoiDX, also known as Mirbro or Mibs
 - 👀 I’m interested in distributed systems, computer vision, IT-security and game design
 - 🌱 I’m currently studing computer science at the University of Applied Science Darmstadt, Germany
 - 💞️ I’m looking to collaborate on on whatever I could help out with!
 I know a lot about fancy colorfull LEDs!